- There are over 600,000 bridges in the United States – each with its own unique story and characteristics.

 The steel arch bridge crosses the New River Gorge.
 Workers completed the Appalachian Development Highway System’s Corridor L with the building of this section of U.S. Route 19.

 Its 1,700-foot-long arch made it the longest single-span arch bridge in the world for 26 years.
-Workers completely the build in October 1977 and it is currently the fifth-longest in the world and the longest outside of China.
+Workers completed the building in October 1977, and it is currently the fifth-longest in the world and the longest outside of China.

 The bridge’s construction was underway by June 1974.
 First, the Michael Baker Company designed the bridge based on the guidance of Chief Engineer Clarence V. Knudsen and Corporate Bridge Engineer Frank J. Kempf.
 Then, the U.S. Steel’s American Bridge Division carried out the construction.

 The National Register of Historic Places featured the bridge on August 14, 2013.
 It was under 50 years old, yet officials included it due to its engineering and remarkable influence on local transportation.
 The bridge reduced the time it took a car to cross the gorge from 45 minutes to just 45 seconds!

 The areas within New River Gorge hold the promise of incredibly diverse wildlife.
 You can spot red foxes and white-tailed deer in the Grandview area.
 Look for assorted aquatic turtles, great blue herons, loons, and spike mussels from River Road.
 Additionally, you can find mink, beaver, bobcats, and raccoons along Glade Creek.
 There are also abundant butterfly species: swallowtails, painted ladies, silver-spotted skippers, and sulfur.